 Black History Month, Canadian History Month

-Groundhog Day (USA & Canada), is based on the old belief that if the sun shines on Candlemas Day, or if the groundhog sees its shadow when it emerges from its den, we will experience six more weeks of winter.
+Groundhog Day (USA & Canada).
+Old belief that if the sun shines on Candlemas Day (see above), or if the groundhog sees its shadow when it emerges from its den, we will experience six more weeks of winter.

-Imbolc (Wiccan), is celebrated by the Pagans and is also referred to as Candlemas it is celebrated to commemorate the awakening of the land and the rising power of the Sun.
+Imbolc (Wiccan).
+Celebrated by the Pagans it is also referred to as Candlemas.
+It is celebrated to commemorate the awakening of the land and the rising power of the Sun.

 Feb.
-14: St. Valentine’s Day (Traditional), is now more of a secular than a religious festival and is celebrated almost all over the world now.
-This day is celebrated by the exchange of gifts that convey affection and love.
-The history of this holiday cannot be traced with any one origin with authenticity.
+14: St. Valentine’s Day (Traditional).
+It is now more of a secular than a religious festival and is celebrated almost all over the world.
+On this day gifts are exchanged that convey affection and love.
+The history of this holiday cannot be traced to any one origin with authenticity.
 One version of the story tells of a priest named Valentine who would secretly marry people forbidden to wed by law.
 The emperor believed that he could form a larger and stronger army if men remained single and had no family ties.
-Valentine was arrested and beheaded on February 14th.
+Valentine was arrested and beheaded on February 14.
 Since he was a champion of love, he came to be known as the patron saint of lovers.

-Feb.
-16: President’s Day (USA), originally honored President Washington and Lincoln and now serves as a reminder of the contribution of all U.S. Presidents.
+President’s Day (USA).
+Originally honored Presidents Washington and Lincoln and now serves as a reminder of the contribution of all U.S. Presidents.